Wolfe Bowart: Director/actor/writer/artist

 As a guest artist at the University of Arizona School of Theatre, Film & Television, Bowart directed From the Fishbowl, an original work co-devised with theatre students.
 Created during the COVID-19 pandemic, it streamed online for a global audience in April 2021.
 The production features seven actors moving between stage and screen as they explore what it means to live in a world that has become both socially distant and yet somehow more personal.
 In a review for The Theatre Times, Michael Schweikardt wrote that From the Fishbowl "documents the moment of a young person struggling to come of age during the pandemic better than any oral history or written diary account ever could."

+In 2026, Bowart served on the creative team for George & Gracie: A Love Story, a world premiere production at the Milwaukee Repertory Theater.
+Written by Tami Workentin and directed by Laura Braza, the production traces the personal and professional partnership of George Burns and Gracie Allen.
+Bowart was credited as co-sound designer and as the production’s magic and movement coordinator, contributing to both its technical design and physical storytelling.
+Drawing on his background in visual and physical theatre, his work incorporated elements of stage illusion and vaudeville-inspired performance, reflecting the stylistic traditions associated with Burns and Allen.

-As an artist, Bowart was commissioned to create the masks for the visual theatre production Bocon! by the Mark Taper Forum in Los Angeles.
+As an artist, Bowart was commissioned to create the masks for the visual theatre production ¡Bocón!, a play by Lisa Loomer produced by the Mark Taper Forum in Los Angeles.
+He was credited as both mask designer and as a Workshop Leader for the production.

 As a playwright-performer, Bowart created Harold's Big Feat, which was directed by Peter Brosius and produced by the Mark Taper Forum's P.L.A.Y.
 (Performing for Los Angeles Youth).

 As an actor in the U.S., Bowart has guest-starred on TV programs on ABC, CNBC, the Disney Channel and PBS.
 On the stage, he has performed in such productions as Moon Over Madness at the John Anson Ford Amphitheatre in Hollywood, and in The Joy of Going Somewhere Definite at the Mark Taper Forum.

 Bowart has also co-written several motion picture and television screenplays on assignment, including “eye-see-you.com,” the season finale episode of the television series The Net for the USA Network, which aired in March 1999.

 Bowart is a Theater graduate of Cornish College of the Arts in Seattle, Washington.